reflectoring/reflectoring.github.io/content/blog/2024/2024-02-13-apache-http-client.-classic-apis.md

 }
 ```

-The example is a test method designed to execute an `HTTP` `PATCH` request to partially update a user's information.
-Inside a try-catch block, the method first prepares the necessary parameters for the update operation, including the user's ID and few of the users details (first name and last name).
-It then invokes the `patchUser()` method of the `userHttpRequestHelper` object, passing these parameters.
+The example is a test executes an HTTP `PATCH` request to partially update a user's information.
+It first prepares the necessary parameters for the update operation, including the user's ID and few of the users details (first name and last name).
+It then invokes the `patchUser()`, passing these parameters.
 The method captures the response from the server, indicating the success or failure of the update operation, and asserts that the response body is not empty to verify the patch's success.
-If any exceptions occur during the execution of the method, they are caught, and the test fails with an appropriate error message.

-### Executing `HTTP` `DELETE` Request to Delete an Existing Record
+### Executing HTTP `DELETE` Request to Delete an Existing Record
-We use `HTTP` `DELETE` to delete an existing user.
+We use HTTP `DELETE` to delete an existing user.
 We need to user id to delete the user.

 Let us see how to do it: